I just read this.

 Instead, I should have focused on what they were saying and what the mood was, and add something thoughtful that matched this mood.

 Bam!
-That’s how you become part of the group.
+That’s how you become a part of a group of friends.

 We don’t need to withdraw, nor push.
 We want to match the mood, energy, and topic of the group we’re in.